We get asked every year on: “How to prepare rose bushes for winter?”

 When using leaves, place them well around the plants, and put plenty on top, also.

-For covering pillar or climbing roses, lay all canes on the ground and use any of the suggested ways for the bush roses.
-Removing climbers and pillar roses from their trellises or fences gives you an opportunity to inspect and repair supports when necessary.
+For covering pillar or climbing roses, lay all canes on the ground and use any of the above-suggested ways for the bush roses.

 Image: | Pink Sherbet